jrliv/notes/CSharp/README.md

 # C#

-This repository is a personal collection of notes, code snippets, and programs for learning and using the C# programming language.
+A collection of notes, snippets, and programs for learning and using C#.